Big Daddy

 Plot

-In New York City, Sonny Koufax is a 32-year-old slacker who refuses to take the bar exam (despite being a law graduate), works one day a week as a toll booth attendant, and lives off a large compensation payout from a minor accident.
-His girlfriend Vanessa threatens to break up with him unless he grows up.
-His roommate Kevin Gerrity proposes to his podiatrist girlfriend Corinne Maloney before he leaves for China to work on a case for his law firm, and she accepts.
-Sonny constantly teases Corinne, who strongly dislikes him, about her former job at Hooters.
+In NYC, Sonny Koufax is a 32-year-old slacker and law school graduate who has not taken the bar exam, works one day a week as a toll booth attendant, has his food delivered by his friend Nazo, and lives off a $200,000 compensation from a minor accident.
+His girlfriend Vanessa threatens to break up with him unless he takes more responsibility.

 More details